-The following table presents the Trust's investment assets and liabilities at fair value categorized in the different levels, as of December 31, 2009 and 2008.
+The following table presents the Trust's investment assets and liabilities at fair value categorized in the different levels, as of December 31, 2010 and 2009.
 Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
+There were no transfers between Level 1 and Level 2 during the year ended December 31, 2010.